tanweijie123/CS3219_Sandbox/Task_B/README.md

 2. Trying to access unavailable website.

-In the `/DELETE to delete a website`, we had deleted `WritingReadMe` website, so if we were to access it again, it will reply with a status 404 with a message "Site details not found..."
+In the [`/DELETE to delete a website`](#delete-to-delete-a-website) section, we had deleted `WritingReadMe` website, so if we were to access it again, it will reply with a status 404 with a message "Site details not found..."
 ![ERR_2](docs/1_1_error2.png)

 3. Trying to insert / update without full details.